JvanKatwijk/qt-dab/README.md

 ------------------------------------------------------------------

 The Qt-DAB software runs pretty well on the author's RPI-2.
 The average load on the 4 cores is somewhat over 60 percent.

-However, note that the arch system, the one the author is running, provides the gcc 6.XX compilers rather than the GCC 4.9 on Jessie.
-On Jessie the load is higher, up to 75 or 80 percent.

 One remark: getting "sound" is not always easy.
 Be certain that you have installed the alsa-utils, and that you are - as non-root user - able to see devices with aplay -L